-15. Physical Intervention/Positive Handling
+17. Physical Intervention/Positive Handling

-Our policy on physical intervention/positive handling by staff is set out separately, as part of our school Behaviour Policy.
+Our policy on physical intervention/positive handling by staff is set out separately in our Positive Handling Policy.

 Such events should be recorded and signed by a witness or witnesses.

 Staff that are likely to need to use physical intervention will be appropriately trained in accordance with agreed standards.